heidi-y/harmswayexhibit/pages/bayhouse.md

  As mentioned in the Sandy, Irene, and Lee section, 14 bay houses miraculously survived the storm.
 In this section, we will take a closer look at bayhouses, their custodians, and some of the ingenious storm mitigation strategies used to protect these treasured historic structures.

- For a longer history of the bay houses, and for more resources, see our description on the Long Island Traditions website {% include feature/button.html text="here!" link="https://longislandtraditions.org/bay-houses/" color="success" %}

  {% include feature/image.html objectid="a57" width="75" %}
  {% include feature/image.html objectid="a058" width="75" %}